oddbird/oddleventy/content/workshops/cascading-layouts.md

       students toward.
 She gets the “why” as much as the “how,” and makes learning CSS feel genuinely empowering.
     name: Christine Vallaure
-    title: Founder
-    venue: moonlearning
+    venue: moonlearning.io
+    slug: trust-enough
     face: christine-vallaure.jpeg
     url: https://www.moonlearning.io/
   - text: |
-      There are few, if any, who are more qualified to cover the ins and outs of CSS layout, and I can tell you that Miriam's work really helped inspire and inform the content in my course.
+      There are few, if any,
+      who are more qualified to cover the ins and outs of CSS layout, and I can tell you that Miriam's work really helped inspire and inform the content in my course.
     name: Geoff Graham
-    title: Author
-    venue: CSS-Tricks
+    venue: css-tricks.com
+    slug: ins-outs
     face: geoff-graham.jpeg
     url: https://css-tricks.com/cascading-layouts-a-workshop-on-resilient-css-layouts/
   - text: |